0xMrNobody/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 Emails remain one of, if not the most, common mediums of attacks for malicious actors.
 Here we outline some foundational protocols for handling emails as well as some higher level tools we can leverage for additional protection.

 #### Basics of Email Security
 - Don't open attachments from unknown senders.
-(Just the act of opening a PDF is enough to give attackers complete control over your system)
+(Just the act of opening a PDF is enough to give attackers access to your information and systems)

 - Be suspicious of clickbait titles and subject lines.
 (These are often "phishing" or social engineering attempts to get you to voluntarily give up personal information.)

 - Look for inconsistencies or "tells" of a malicious/spam email. (grammar mistakes, asking for information)

 #### Additional Email Security Tools
-Because emails are a large medium of attack and because we must use email in some capacity to interact with our **confidential data**, (work, banking, taxes, etc) I have determined that the monetary value of the assets being protected warrants a budget to further secure it.
+Because emails are a large medium of attack and because I must use email in some capacity to interact with my **confidential data**, (work, banking, taxes, etc) I have determined that the monetary value of the assets being protected warrants a budget to further secure it.
 To this end, the following additional tools are used:

 - A paid [Proton Mail](https://proton.me/mail) account which gets us access to:
-	- **Aliases** - allows us to give out and burn an alias if needed, instead of compromising our main email
+	- **Aliases** - allows us to give out and burn an alias if needed, instead of compromising our main email.
+While this does not directly prevent threats, it does minimize our exposure to potential threats.
 	- **Threat monitoring** - Proton will do scans of the internet on your behalf to look for compromises, breaches, etc. Better than nothing.
 	- **VPN** - More on this in the [[#Networking]] section.
 	- **Advanced Spam Filtering**